🚀 See Middesk in action with an instant, self-guided demo

 • Business verification services are software tools that help companies check whether businesses they want to onboard exist, are properly registered, and do not present unacceptable levels of risk.
 They mainly work by querying data from sources via APIs, and then matching that to input data.

-• Business verification services are used by companies to make KYB faster and more cost efficient.
+• Business verification services are used by companies to make Know Your Business (KYB) faster and more cost efficient.
 They can automate repetitive tasks, pull data from various sources at once, and be customized to fit a company’s specific regulatory obligations or risk appetite.

 • Signs of illegitimate businesses include missing or nonsensical registration information, difficulty with finding out who the business’s UBOs are, and mysterious transactions that aren’t properly documented.